amd/Quark/docs/source/pytorch/sample_yolo_nas_quant.rst

                 # Why we modify in this way:
                 # Quant scope: quant_stub -> tensors -> dequant_stub
                 # Quark Fx tool will quant the tensor among the Quant scope,
-                # so, all tensor outof the Quant scope will not be quantized.
+                # so, all tensor out of the Quant scope will not be quantized.
                 def _generate_anchors(self, ...):
                     ...
                     '''